techidaily/site-android-frp/source/_posts/latest-guide-how-to-bypass-meizu-21-frp-without-computer-by-drfone-android.md

 The ****Meizu 21 FRP code**** serves as a protective barrier.
 It prevents unauthorized individuals from utilizing the Meizu 21 device after it has been reset.
 By requesting the Google account credentials tied to the Meizu 21 device, it acts as an extra layer of security.
 This ensures that only authorized users can access and operate the Meizu 21 device.
 In essence, the Meizu 21 FRP code is an integral security feature that reinforces user authentication.

 It prevents unauthorized access to the Meizu 21 device, providing additional protection.
-Each [Meizu device](https://drfone.wondershare.com/unlock/vivo-screen-lock.html)possesses a distinct FRP (Factory Reset Protection) code.
+Each [Meizu device](https://drfone.wondershare.com/unlock/vivo-screen-lock.html) possesses a distinct FRP (Factory Reset Protection) code.
 It is linked to the Google account that was previously synchronized with the Meizu 21 device.
 It activates when you perform a factory reset on your Meizu smartphone without signing out of the associated Google account.

 ### Usage of Meizu 21 FRP Code